Aircraft: Speeds

 The fastest recorded powered aircraft flight and fastest recorded aircraft flight of an air-breathing powered aircraft was of the NASA X-43A Pegasus, a scramjet-powered, hypersonic, lifting body experimental research aircraft, at Mach 9.68 or 6,755 mph on 16 November 2004.

-Prior to the X-43A, the fastest recorded powered airplane flight, and still the record for the fastest manned powered airplane, was the North American X-15, rocket-powered airplane at Mach 6.7 or 7,274 km/h (4,520 mph) on 3 October 1967.
+Before the X-43A, the fastest recorded powered airplane flight, and still the record for the fastest manned powered airplane, was the North American X-15, rocket-powered airplane at Mach 6.7 or 7,274 km/h (4,520 mph) on 3 October 1967.

 The fastest manned, air-breathing powered airplane is the Lockheed SR-71 Blackbird, a U.S. reconnaissance jet fixed-wing aircraft, having reached 3529.56 km/h on 28 July 1976.

 Propulsion and steering

 Unpowered aircraft

 The main feature of unpowered aircraft is the inability to directly provide thrust through its engines.
 This means that all unpowered aircraft rely on the environment for sustained flight.
 Gliders, for example, take advantage of their aerodynamic properties to enable them to travel long distances.
-Techniques such as thermal circling, where gliders fly into warm air which allows them to rise, prolongs flight time.
+Techniques such as thermal circling, where gliders fly into warm air which allows them to rise, prolong flight time.

 Due to the lack of an engine, initial propulsion assistance is usually necessary to ensure flight.
 A common glider launching method is aerotowing, where another aircraft tows the glider to an altitude from which sustained flight is possible.
 Steering for a glider is also rudimentary, while more complex gliders like sailplanes usually have joysticks for steering, more basic aircraft like hang gliders rely on the pilot's physical coordination to change the centre of gravity.